 The Company intends to organize, acquire, and wholly own the securities of Adviser Sub, an entity that will be a direct wholly owned portfolio company of the Company and will serve as investment adviser or sub-adviser to the Managed Accounts.
 The Company expects the Adviser Sub to be organized as a limited liability company under the laws of the State of Delaware.
-The Company expects the Adviser Sub to serve as investment adviser or sub-adviser to one or more privately-offered pooled investment vehicles, registered management investment companies, BDCs, and/or investment accounts (collectively, "Managed Accounts") and to receive fees in connection with its management of the Managed Accounts similar to those received by comparable investment advisers.
+The Adviser Sub intends to serve as investment adviser or sub-adviser to one or more privately-offered pooled investment vehicles, registered management investment companies, BDCs, and/or investment accounts (collectively, "Managed Accounts") and to receive fees in connection with its management of the Managed Accounts similar to those received by comparable investment advisers.
+None of the directors, including the independent directors, will have a direct interest in the Adviser Sub, and none of the independent directors will have any interests in any of the Managed Accounts.
 The Adviser Sub will not offer any other investment advisory services or provide services to any other entities other than the Managed Accounts.
 The revenue that the Adviser Sub generates through the fees it receives for managing the Managed Accounts and after paying the expenses associated with its operations, including compensation of employees, may be distributed to the Company as dividends.
-Under the Advisers Act, an investment adviser to an investment company registered under the 1940 Act or to a company that has elected to be a BDC with \$25 million or more of regulatory assets under management would also be required to register under the Advisers Act.
-An investment adviser may also register under the Advisers Act if it expects to be eligible to register an as adviser within 120 days of registering.
-The Adviser Sub will register as an investment adviser Sub expects to have \$100 million or more of regulatory assets under management within 120 days of such registerion.
+Under the Advisers Act, an investment adviser is generally required to be registered if it has \$100 million or more of regulatory assets under management.
+In addition, an investment adviser to an investment company registered under the 1940 Act or to a company that has elected to be a BDC with \$25 million or more of regulatory assets under management would also be required to register under the Advisers Act.
+An investment adviser may also register under the Advisers Act in compliance with Rule 203A-2(c)(1) of the Advisers Act if it expects to be eligible to register an as adviser within 120 days of registering.
+The Adviser Sub will register as an investment adviser under the Advisers Act, in compliance with Rule 203A-2(c)(1) of the Advisers Act, after the relief requested herein is granted to the Company, because the Adviser Sub expects to have \$100 million or more of regulatory assets under management within 120 days of such registration.
+Relief from Section 12(d)(3) is also required if one or more Managed Accounts is an investment company.

 The Adviser Sub, as a registered investment adviser, will adopt policies and procedures required for registered investment advisers under the Advisers Act.
-Following the effectiveness of the Adviser Sub's application for registration as an investment adviser, the Company does not and will not own any security issued by or any other interest in any investment adviser (as defined in the Advisers Act) that is registered as an investment adviser under the Advisers Act.
+Following the effectiveness of the Adviser Sub's application for registration as an investment adviser, the Company does not and will not own any security issued by or any other interest in any other registered investment adviser (as defined in the Advisers Act) that is registered as an investment adviser under the Advisers Act.
 The Company, as an "associated person of an investment adviser," will subject all of its investment advisory activities, if any, to the Advisers Act and the rules thereunder, as well as to the Adviser Sub's policies and procedures in this respect.